port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/gitlab-pipelines/examples.md

 ## Relation example

-In the following example you will update the `example-image` entity which you created when creating the `ciJob` entity shown in the previous example.
+In the following example you will update the `example-image` entity that was automatically created when creating the `ciJob` entity shown in the previous example.

 Add the following snippet to your Python code: